-Joe Morris was a front row forward from Moresby rugby league days.
-He’s responded to an article I wrote for Les Everett’s www.australianrules.com.au website in the following terms about some of the great rugby league players who played in Port Moresby in the sixties" - Richard Jones
+"Joe Morris was a front row forward from Moresby rugby league days.
+He responded to an article I wrote for Les Everett’s Australian Rules website in the following terms about some of the great rugby league players who played in Port Moresby in the sixties" - Richard Jones

 Mark Harris, a bruiser from Konedobu, ended up playing for Easts, then NSW and Australia.
-So there were some greats that played in that comp.
+So there were some greats who played in that comp.

 John Kaputin [pictured addressing a crowd of angry 10,000 Tolais at Rabaul airport, later Sir John and secretary-general of the Brussels-based African, Caribbean and Pacific Group of States] was a great player a nice bloke too.